plone/training/mastering-plone/eggs1.rst

     $ ./bin/buildout

-After restarting Plone with :command:`./bin/instance fg` the new add-on :py:mod:`ploneconf.site` is available for install like EasyForm or Plone True Gallery.
+After restarting Plone with :command:`./bin/instance fg` the new add-on :py:mod:`ploneconf.site` is available for install.

 We will not install it now since we did not add any of our own code or configuration yet.
 Let's do that next.